 Can Essential Oils Help With Eczema?
 What Are The Benefits?

 Essential oils may help in managing atopic dermatitis or eczema symptoms.
+In the Australasian Journal of Dermatology published in August 2020, a study highlighted the prevalence and management of atopic dermatitis (AD) in Australian general practice.
+Among 2.1 million patients from 494 general practices, the lifetime prevalence of AD stood at 16.4%, with a higher incidence in females (17.3%) compared to males (15.3%).
+Topical corticosteroids were the most commonly prescribed medication (36.5%) for AD, while systemic corticosteroids (15.6%) were more prevalent than other immunosuppressants (0.9%).
 While there is not enough scientific evidence to prove their efficacy for eczema, a few of them may help soothe the symptoms.
 These essential oils have anti-inflammatory and antimicrobial properties.

 Note: Essential oils are highly concentrated plant oils and are not regulated by the FDA.
 Many of them can irritate the skin and aggravate your condition.
-Hence, proceed with caution and always consult a doctor before trying any alternative therapy.
+Hence, proceed with caution, do a patch test, and always consult a doctor before trying any alternative therapy.

 Here are a few benefits of using essential oils for eczema: